FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 <p>Welcome user!
 Please <%= link_to 'Log In', @login_url %></p>
 ```

+It should look something like this when rendered.
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/home.png" alt="The example Home screen for the Rails application." class="img-fluid" figure=false %}

 To begin the login process, we will want to construct a URL to make an [Authorization Code Grant Request](https://fusionauth.io/docs/v1/tech/oauth/endpoints/#authorization-code-grant-request).
 This URL is composed of the `client_id`, `client_secret`, and `redirect_uri` values from our application configuration.